 OpenRules® also provides a special plugin for Eclipse IDE, a de-facto standard project management tools for software developers within a Java-based development environment.
 Eclipse is used for code editing, debugging, and testing of rule projects within a single commonly known integrated development environment.
 OpenRules® has been designed to catch as many errors as possible in design-rime vs. run-time when it is too late.
-OpenRules® Plugin automatically diagnoses errors in the Excel-files and displays the proper error messages inside Eclipse views like at the picture below:

 Eclipse Plugin diagnoses any errors in Excel-files before you even deploy or run your OpenRules-based application.
 To make sure that Eclipse controls your OpenRules® project, you have first to right-click to your project folder and "Add OpenRules Nature".
 You always can similarly "Remove OpenRules Nature".

 To be validated, your main xls-files should be placed into an Eclipse source folder while all included files should be kept in regular (non-source) folders.
 OpenRules® Plugin displays a diagnostic log with possible errors inside the Eclipse Console view.
 The error messages include hyperlinks that will open the proper Excel file with a cursor located in a cell where the error occurred.
+The following picture shows how OpenRules® Plugin automatically diagnoses errors in the Excel-files and displays the proper error messages: